syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Title.md

 # Axis Title in MAUI Chart (SfCartesianChart)

 The `Title` property is used to set the title for the chart axis.
-It accepts any `UIElement` as content of axis title.

 {% tabs %}